 Time in office

 Asm.
-Ash Kalra has taken at least $1.3 million from the Labor sector since he was elected to the legislature.
-That represents 51% of his total campaign contributions.
+Ash Kalra has taken at least $15,550 from the Ideology/Single Issue sector since he was elected to the legislature.
+That represents 13% of his total campaign contributions.

 Land use practices, including agriculture and burning forests for development, account for about 23% of total annual greenhouse gas emissions, according to the U.N.
 Intergovernmental Panel on Climate Change.